Somal/Innopolis-University/README.md

-# InnopolisUniversit
+# Innopolis University
-Fall semestr of 2015 in UI)
+This repo is result of my life in Innopolis